a0rthur0/uxg_task/README.md

 3. For testing in Chrome - an installed Chrome browser and 'chromedriver'
 4. Installed Git client

-In case of troubles see trouble.shot (below)
+In case of details need see details.shot (below)

 ### Usage
 1. Provide your credentials in 'config/settings.yml' file